taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 That's it.
 Your Redux state is a combination of the `storyState` and the `archiveState`.
 When both are defined, you already have your global state.
 The selector is used to retrieve a substate from the global state.
 Thus you would only have to check if all the readable stories that were not archived are retrieved by the selector.

 Third, you can add a test for your action creators.
 An action creator only gets a payload and returns an action object.
+The expected action object can be tested.

 {title="src/actions/story.test.js",lang="javascript"}
 ~~~~~~~~